Exegetical Study Notes on the Greek TextPDF eBook

 Of course, this argument proceeds from the assumption that the gospel and epistles of John are from the hand of John the apostle, the beloved disciple.
-As the gospel says of itself, the author of the gospel is a person who edits the tradition he has received from John, the beloved disciple, cf., Jn.21:24; "we know that his testimony is true."
+As the gospel says of itself, the author of the gospel is a person who edits the tradition he has received from John, the beloved disciple, cf., Jn.21:24, "we know that his testimony is true."
 The gospel is Hellenistic in thought and well written, while Revelation is Semitic, highly influenced by the Old Testament, and poorly written.
 An Aramaic fisherman is more likely to write in poor Greek, and think like a Jew.
-In any case, the difference in thought between the gospel and revelation is not as great as Dionysius claimed, eg., "the Word of God", "the Lamb of God", etc. Then there is the tradition that it was John the apostle who exercised authority over Asia Minor from his base at Ephesus, not John the prophet.
+Still, it should be noted that the difference in thought between the gospel and revelation is not as great as Dionysius claimed, eg., "the Word of God", "the Lamb of God", etc. Then there is the tradition that it was John the apostle who exercised authority over Asia Minor from his base at Ephesus, not John the prophet.
 The early church fathers ascribed the book to John the apostle, eg., Justin Martyr, Irenaeus, Tertullian.
 Eusebius, referring to the writings of Papias, argues that the book was from the hand of John the Elder, but Eusebius is quite possibly misunderstanding what Papias was saying.
 Papias often refers to the apostles as elders.
-As it stands there seems no substantial reason to discount the tradition that the Revelation was from the hand of John the beloved disciple.
+As it stands, there seems no substantial reason to discount the tradition that the Revelation was from the hand of John the beloved disciple.

 Maybe we should lean toward Kiddle who noted in his Moffat commentary published in 1940, that "the authorship of the Revelation may prove the one mystery of the book which will never be revealed in this world."

-Noting our friend Dionysius again, he argued that the Revelation is not be interpreted in a literal sense.
-This is a widely held view among those commentators who tend to be amilliennial in their approach to the book, theological rather than historical.
-Trying to work out the date of writing by identifying which Roman emperor identifies with the one still reigning of the kings of the antichristian empire, cf., 17:10ff, is fraught.
+Noting our friend Dionysius again, he argued that the Revelation should not be interpreted in a literal sense.
+This is a widely held view among those commentators who tend to be amilliennial in their approach to the book - more theological than historical.
+Trying to work out the date of writing by identifying which Roman emperor identifies with the remaining king of the anti-Christian empire is fraught, cf., 17:10ff.